Tuesday, December 2, 2014

 GRAVE OF MARY JANE MORRILL-MALLARD

--Mary Jane Morrill-Mallard (1822-1861) married an attorney named John D. Mallard and moved to Brookline, Massachusetts with their young daughter, Carrie (who died at age 8).
+-Mary Jane Morrill-Mallard (1822-1861) married an attorney named John D. Mallard on Sep 12, 1847, and moved to Brookline, Massachusetts with their young daughter, Carrie (who died at age 8).
 When Mary Jane's sister, Sally Foss, and her husband both died, their young daughter Sally moved in with them until she married and moved up to Epsom, NH.
 John may have remarried after Mary Jane died, since I cannot seem to locate his burial place.

 GRAVE OF ELIZABETH MORRILL-SMITH